 |Lip swatch of 'Lifeguard' Butter Lipstick|

-The Butter Lipstick is similar to the Mattelustre Lipstick from Pixi by Petra as they both have very creamy, moisturizing formulas that have demi-matte finishes with good color payoff.
+The Butter Lipstick is similar to the Pixi by Petra Mattelustre Lipstick as they both have very creamy, moisturizing formulas that have demi-matte finishes with a good color payoff.
 However, the Butter Lipstick is half the price of the Mattelustre Lipstick and has a wider color variety, but Mattelustre has lip-plumping properties with the added benefits of hyaluronic acid and vitamin C.

-Second item in the bag is the Luxie Rose Gold 514 Blush Brush by Luxie Beauty, which the ’Luxie signature’ is that they’re a vegan, cruelty-free, and hypoallergenic beauty brand.
+The second item in the bag is the Luxie Beauty Luxie Rose Gold 514 Blush Brush, which the ’Luxie signature’ is that they’re a vegan, cruelty-free, and hypoallergenic beauty brand.
 It has a slight dome-shape with long bristles that are in fact synthetic and cruelty-free, plus very soft to the touch.
 The 514 brush delivers a light blush (or highlight) application.

 I can see the appeal of the 514 Blush Brush to a lot of people as it’s a luxurious feeling brush that gives you a nice flush on the cheek.
 Personally, I wasn’t crazy about it at first because I’m just not that into face brushes.
 I do love getting brushes in my bag because I rather spend more money on makeup, but I’m generally not a brush person.
 As long as it applies makeup, I will continue to use a brush until it breaks.
 Which is what happened to my previous blush brush, so I use this one now.
 With the Luxie Blush Brush, it does take longer to apply makeup because I have to build it up to desired intensity.
 It’s an unusual reason, but I typically wear a lot of blush in two to three shades at a time.
 However, I do like it and will continue using it.

-Third item is the Lip & Eye Cream from The Organic Pharmacy, which was founded by a homeopathic doctor.
+The third item is The Organic Pharmacy Lip & Eye Cream, which was founded by a homeopathic doctor.
 Brand’s skincare is based on homeopathic and herbal medicine that’s hand blended in their factory.
 This cream is supposed to reduce puffiness, dark circles, and lines when used around the eyes.
 It’s also supposed to hydrate and plump when used on the lips.